Have you ever considered how much your funeral might cost?

 That is, to cover funeral and burial costs and other final expenses (also referred to as “end-of-life expenses”).

 Don’t let anyone confuse you.
 Burial insurance is the same thing as:

 - Final expense insurance

 - Funeral insurance

 And because these policies all fall under the “life insurance” umbrella, they are sometimes referred to as burial life insurance, final expense life insurance, and funeral life insurance, respectively.
-We’ll do using these interchangeably throughout the article.
+We’ll use these interchangeably throughout the article.

 Burial Insurance = Life Insurance